-- 1. Vessels with a beam of 100 feet or less should be dispatched with a minimum of two T4 class tugs. - 2.
+- Vessels with a beam of 100 feet or less should be dispatched with a minimum of two T4 class tugs. - 2.
 Vessels exceeding 100 feet in beam should be dispatched with a minimum of two T5 class tugs, except vessels having a 4% Bow Thruster may be dispatched with one T5 class and one T4 class tug. - 3.
 Vessels exceeding 130 feet in beam should be dispatched with a minimum of two T5 and one T4 class tugs except outbound vessels exceeding 130 feet in beam, but less than 970 feet LOA may be dispatched with one T8 and one T5 class tug. - 4.
 Vessels greater than 100,000 GT should be dispatched with a minimum of one T8 and two T5 class tugs. - 5.
 Vessels greater than 120,000 GT should be dispatched with a minimum of two T8 class and one T5 class tugs. - 6.
 Vessels greater than 160,000 GT should be dispatched with a minimum of two T8 class and two T5 class tugs. - 7.
+Vessels greater than 1225 feet LOA or 180,000 GT should be dispatched with a minimum of three T8 class and one T5 class tugs. - 8.
 Laden tankers exceeding 106 feet in beam should be dispatched with three tugs, two T5 class and one T4 class tugs.
-Vessels with a Bow Thruster and twin screws may be dispatched with two T5 class tugs. - 8.
-Second Pilot: Vessels exceeding 130 feet in beam will be dispatched with two pilots.
-Vessels with a beam of less than 135' inbound to WUT starboard-side-to or outbound from WUT port or starboard-side-to may be dispatched with one pilot. - 9.
-Vessels of unusual configuration, vessels greater than 175 feet in beam or 175,000 GT, and all tank vessels in excess of 750 feet in length may require daylight transit as well as additional tugs or pilots.
+Vessels with a Bow Thruster and twin screws may be dispatched with two T5 class tugs. - Second Pilot: Vessels exceeding 130 feet in beam will be dispatched with two pilots.
+Vessels with a beam of less than 135' inbound to WUT starboard-side-to or outbound from WUT port or starboard-side-to may be dispatched with one pilot. - 10.
+Transit of vessels of unusual configuration, vessels greater than 175 feet in beam or 1225 feet LOA or 180,000 GT, and all tank vessels in excess of 750 feet in length may require daylight transit as well as additional tugs or pilots.
 The transit of these vessels must be discussed with the President of Puget Sound Pilots well in advance of the intended transit date.